 According to Angela Santone, AT&T’s Senior Executive Vice President of Human Resources, company culture is tightly connected to the business’ purpose.
-To fulfill its mission of putting customers first, AT&T focuses its culture on caring for the employees who serve those customers.
+To fulfill its mission of putting customers first, the AT&T culture is honed upon caring for the employees who serve those customers.

 “I firmly believe you should grow and cultivate culture.
 It’s not something you can mandate or enforce,” Santone, who oversees the company's global human resources strategy for more than 200,000 employees across four business units, tells Staffing.com.

 Jennifer Chatman, Associate Dean at the University of California, Berkeley’s Haas School of Business, agrees.
 It’s essential for HR executives to reevaluate their strategies, reconsider what they offer employees, and focus on ways to create more appealing work environments, she tells Staffing.com.
 An effective organizational culture is not only strong and supportive of behaviors that drive strategy, but it is adaptive over time, she says.

 AT&T’s intensive employee research resulted in the following cultural tenets:

 Serve Customers First: When making hiring decisions, AT&T looks for employees who have a passion for serving customers—and then gives them ample opportunity to do so.
 “Our employees were saying, ‘Empower us.
 Give us the opportunity to serve our customers and take care of their issues.’
 And we’ve done that,” says Santone.
 She cites an increase in NPS (net promoter scores, which measure the quality of the customer experience) as evidence that their efforts to procure top talent staffing are making a difference.